bioinf-mcb/polish-microbiome-project/shallow-shotgun-analysis-workflow/README.md

 ### Execution

-If you hahe done the configuration properly you should be able to execute the `Snakefile` from its directory.
+If you have done the configuration properly you should be able to execute the `Snakefile` from its directory.

 Dry-run: